xjtushujun/Probabilistic-MW-Net/README.md

 This is the code for the paper:
 A Probabilistic Formulation for Meta-Weight-Net.
 Qian Zhao , Jun Shu, Xiang Yuan, Ziming Liu, and Deyu Meng.
-[Official site](https://ieeexplore.ieee.org/abstract/document/9525050/)  [Copy Vervision]()
+[Official site](https://ieeexplore.ieee.org/abstract/document/9525050/) ,  [Copy Vervision](https://github.com/xjtushujun/Probabilistic-MW-Net-PMW-Net-/blob/main/A_Probabilistic_Formulation_for_Meta-Weight-Net.pdf)

 If you find this code useful in your research then please cite